Third Onondaga County courthouse: Threats of demolition

 In the 1950s, suggestions were made to tear the building down and replace it with a parking lot.
 The Syracuse Police Department and the traffic court relocated in the 1960s, renewing discussion of tearing the courthouse down.

-The courthouse was profiled in Architecture Worth Saving in Onondaga County, a 1964 book discussing the architectural and historical value of selected buildings in Onondaga County, New York.
+The courthouse was profiled in Architecture Worth Saving in Onondaga County, a 1964 book discussing the architectural and historical value of selected buildings in Onondaga County.
 In a review of the book, architecture critic Ada Louise Huxtable deemed the building "a landmark of high quality" and "a top example of its style."
-Architecture Worth Saving proposed repurposing and preserving the building, suggesting removing the third floor and office spaces, which would the courtroom to the hall it initially was, which could then be used as an auditorium seating about 325-350 people.
+Architecture Worth Saving proposed repurposing and preserving the building, suggesting removing the third floor and office spaces, which would restore the courtroom to the hall it initially was.
+This room could be used as an auditorium seating 325-350 people.
 While the study noted that number was "not large", its authors felt that the architecture inside and outside could be "of imposing civic scale" and serve the community, hosting events such as "lectures, recitals, chamber music, political meetings and social events".
 It also suggested tearing down a police station that had been built on the back of the building to make a parking lot.

 The guide urged that those proposing tearing down the courthouse recognize it as "irreplaceable" for its historic value, architecture, and masonry construction.
 If it could not be converted to a lecture hall, Architecture Worth Saving suggested several other options that would not involve demolition, including as a museum, as the offices of a public service organization, or (as a last resort) selling it to private interests with the requirement that the exterior be preserved.